omar-sherif9992/GUConnect/README.md

 - Roles in Firestore Database:
   - Collection: comments
   - Document fields: id, content, commenter, createdAt, postType
+  - only authorized users.
+  - Restriction: Only authorized users can read and write to this collection.

 ### Confession Class
 - Description: Represents a confession made by a user.